Styling Headlines

 You can also switch from pixels (px) to percentages (%).
 Click on px and select % from the small menu.
 To switch back to pixels, repeat the process.

-A good vertical position for the H1 headline is to have the bottom of the headline text (or the first line of headline text) even with the bottom of the headline text that you see in the Nav Column and the Extra Column in Site Designer.
+A good vertical position for the H1 headline is to have the bottom of the headline text (or the first line of headline text) even with the bottom of the headline text that you see in the other column(s) in Site Designer.

 Click on any of the buttons or a combination to position the headline exactly where you want it.